-It should be read in conjunction with country advisories, which provide details on any specific and credible terrorism threats at your destination.
+This bulletin should be read in conjunction with individual country advisories, which provide details on any specific and credible terrorism threats at your destination.

 Nature of the terrorist threat

 Terrorism is violence aimed at achieving political or ideological objectives.
-Attacks can be centrally directed from a structured organisation or network or by individuals acting without any direct external control ( the so called 'lone wolf').
+Attacks can be centrally directed from a structured organisation or network or by smaller groups or individuals acting without any direct external control (the so-called 'lone wolf').

-Recent events in Belgium, France, United States, Denmark , Canada, Tunisia and Australia highlight the risks posed by individuals motivated by the current situation in Syria and Iraq.
-Attacks could be carried out by locals or citizens of other countries, including holders of Western passports.
-A large number of foreigners are currently fighting in Syria and Iraq.
-Information on the action taken by the Australian Government under the Criminal Code Act (1995) against Australian fighters and on the declared area in Syria is at National Security website.
+A large number of foreigners continue to fight in Syria and Iraq.
+Information on the action taken by the Australian Government under the Criminal Code Act (1995) against Australian fighters and on the declared areas in Syria and Iraq is at the

 Types of attacks

-- Kidnappings: hostage taking is a long-established method used by terrorist groups to raise money.
-Significant ransom payments are typically demanded for the kidnapping victim’s release, though most recently a number of hostages taken in Syria have been executed for ideological propaganda purposes, as described in the, Kidnapping threat worldwide bulletin.
+Kidnappings: hostage taking is a long-established terrorist tactic.
+Significant ransom payments are typically demanded for the kidnapping victim's release, though a number of hostages taken have been executed for ideological propaganda purposes, as described in the

-- Shootings/stabbings: including attacks using firearms or bladed weapons often against symbolic targets such as members of the security forces, or against unarmed civilians.
+Armed attackers: the use of weapons such as firearms or bladed weapons, often against symbolic targets such as members of the security forces, or against unarmed civilians.
 Such attacks have been carried out in London, Belgium, Ottawa, Dhaka and Paris in recent years, including in November 2015 when attacks in Paris principally involving firearms resulted in at least 129 deaths.

-- Vehicle attacks: In recent years, there have been several attacks using vehicles to run down civilians in crowded places or target military or police personnel.
-Such attacks have been carried out in Canada, France and the UK.
+Vehicle attacks: In recent years, there have been several attacks using vehicles to run down civilians in crowded places or target military or police personnel.
+Such attacks have been carried out in Germany, France, Canada and the United Kingdom.

-- Bombings: including the use of large and small-scale improvised explosive devices against buildings, events or public places.
-Crude improvised explosive devices were used in Boston in 2013, Bangkok in 2015 and Brussels and Lahore in 2016.
+Bombings: including the use of large and small-scale improvised explosive devices against buildings, events or public places.
+Improvised explosive devices were used in Boston in 2013, Bangkok in 2015 and Brussels and Istanbul in 2016.

-- Hijackings: where civilian/commercial aircraft and other transport infrastructure are seized and hostages taken.
-This can include aircraft being used as weapons, such as the 2001 attacks in the US.
+Hijackings: where civilian/commercial aircraft and other transport infrastructure are seized and hostages taken.
+This can include aircraft being used as weapons, such as the 11 September 2001 attacks in the United States.

-- Other attacks on commercial aircraft and transport: including attacks using explosives smuggled on board aircraft, portable anti-aircraft weapons (MANPADs), and using explosives-laden vessels against shipping, trains, aircraft or other forms of transport.
+Other attacks on commercial aircraft and transport: including attacks using explosives smuggled on board aircraft, portable anti-aircraft weapons (MANPADs), and using explosives-laden vessels against shipping, trains, aircraft or other forms of transport.
 Terrorists have demonstrated a continuing capacity to evolve their tactics and attack methods to seek to defeat changes in aviation security.
-Attempts were made to destroy aircraft using explosives in 2001, 2006, 2009, 2010, 2015 and 2016.
-An explosive device placed on a flight between Sharm el Sheihk in Egypt to St Petersburg killed 224 people on 31 October 2015.
+A number of attempts have been made to destroy aircraft using explosives.
+An explosive device placed on a flight between Sharm el Sheihk in Egypt to St Petersburg killed 224 people in October 2015.

-- Unconventional attacks: including the potential use of chemical, biological, radiological and nuclear materials to cause harm.
-A number of terrorist groups have advocated the use of unconventional weapons though this kind of attack is beyond the capability of most groups.
+Unconventional attacks: including the potential use of chemical, biological, radiological and nuclear materials to cause harm.
+Some terrorist groups have advocated the use of unconventional weapons, though developing this capability remains difficult.
 An attack using sarin took place in a Tokyo subway in 1995, and the UN has confirmed that sarin and other chemical weapons have been used in the Syria conflict since 2013.
 Militants may have used crude chemical weapons in Iraq.

 Common targets for terrorist attacks